1. Program Overview

 Decisions regarding requests for access under the FOI Act are made by authorised FOI decision-makers in accordance with the requirements of the FOI Act.

 The right of access to documents is subject to exemptions, including in relation to personal and business information.
 In certain circumstances where documents within the scope of an FOI request contain Personal Information or information which relates to the business, commercial or financial affairs of third parties, the FOI Act requires the decision-maker to consult with the individuals and business affected if release of the material is being considered.

-All FOI requests must be referred to the Department of Foreign Affairs and Trade via email at email@example.com.
+All FOI requests must be referred, immediately via email at email@example.com, to the Department of Foreign Affairs and Trade.
 As required, the Department of Foreign Affairs and Trade will consult the Department of Education and Training on FOI requests.

 11. Program Evaluation

-Program evaluation is an ongoing activity within the Government.
+Program reporting and evaluation are ongoing activities within the Government.
 As such, the Department of Foreign Affairs and Trade, the Department of Education and Training, and the Support Services Organisation can use any information collected for performance monitoring and management of the New Colombo Plan.

 The New Colombo Plan Online website will be used by the Support Services Organisation, the Department of Education and Training and the Department of Foreign Affairs and Trade for performance monitoring and management.
 New Colombo Plan Online is used to collect information about applicants, Program outcomes and performance (including reports).